 Infiniti QX50 Review

-The 2014 Infiniti QX50 seats five and comes with standard rear-wheel drive or optional all-wheel drive.
-Power comes from a 3.7-liter V6, which is paired with a seven-speed automatic transmission.
-The QX50 comes in two trim levels: base and Journey.
-The QX50 was previously named the EX.
-It gained a new V6 for the 2013 model year but is otherwise mostly unchanged since the 2008 model year.
-As a result, this overview uses applicable research and reviews from the 2008 to 2014 model years.
+The 2016 Infiniti QX50 seats five and features a 3.7-liter V6 engine and a seven-speed automatic transmission.
+Rear-wheel drive is standard, and all-wheel drive is available.
+There are two trim levels: base and AWD.
+Besides having a lengthened wheelbase, the QX50 is largely unchanged since the 2008 model year.
+As a result, this overview uses applicable reviews and research from the 2008 to 2016 model years.

 Over 50,000 car shoppers have purchased a car through the U.S. News Best Price Program.
 Our pricing beat the national average 86% of the time with shoppers receiving average savings of $3,221 off MSRP across vehicles.
 See what others paid for the Infiniti QX50 and get upfront pricing to make sure you don't overpay.
 Learn More »